A Stochastic Fundamental Lemma with Reduced Disturbance Data Requirements: Forward uncertainty propagation with reduced data requirements

 A similar result in PCE coefficients also immediately follows and is omitted for brevity. \end{rem}

-In Table~\ref{tab:ComparisonLemmas}, we compare the different fundamental lemmas, including the stochastic fundamental lemma by \citet{pan23stochastic} (Lemma~\ref{lem:StochFundam}) and Lemma~\ref{lem:PropRV}; \citet{berberich22linear} consider deterministic affine systems, while \citet{kerz23data} propose a pre-stabilized deterministic fundamental lemma for stochastic LTI systems subject to process disturbances and measurement noise.
-We also compare the required data and the number of non-zero entries of the Hankel matrices in the different fundamental lemmas.
+In Table~\ref{tab:ComparisonLemmas}, we compare the different fundamental lemmas, including the stochastic fundamental lemma by \citet{pan23stochastic} (Lemma~\ref{lem:StochFundam}) and Lemma~\ref{lem:PropRV}; \citet{berberich22linear} consider deterministic affine systems, \citet{kerz23data} propose a pre-stabilized deterministic fundamental lemma for stochastic LTI systems subject to process disturbances and measurement noise, while \citet{chiuso25harnessing} propagates the first two moments propagation using a separation principle.
+We also compare the required data and the number of entries in the Hankel matrices, denoted by $\Hankel$ in Table~\ref{tab:ComparisonLemmas}, in different variants of the fundamental lemma.
+The number of entries in a Hankel matrix corresponds to its size and thus, to some extent, it reflects the computational complexity of applying the corresponding results.
 Here $n_g$ denotes the dimension of vector $g$ or $G$ and $L$ denotes the PCE dimension, which is proportional to the prediction horizon $N$ and is $L=1+N(L_w-1)$ for measured initial condition.
 Let $n_w=n_y$ and $\tini\ll N$, then we have the approximation